andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 ## Choosing a topic

-After I read Alex Bîrsan's [Dependency Confusion: How I Hacked Into Apple, Microsoft, and Dozens of Other Companies](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) article, I did a one-week investigation sprint at Sonar to make sure we were safe.
+After I read Alex Bîrsan's [Dependency Confusion: How I Hacked Into Apple, Microsoft, and Dozens of Other Companies](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) article in 2021, I did a one-week investigation sprint at Sonar to make sure we were safe.
 Afterwards, I did a small technical presentation to the Languages Team, explaining the attack.
 Alex, one of our Product Managers, suggested then to do a BBL for the company.
 In the following months I gathered some ideas on how I could present this to a non-technical audience, but did not invest the time in making the presentation.

 ## The opportunity